DaforLynx/ranger-ttrpg/Talents.md

 **Bean Hoarder** (1 RP)
 Somehow, you seem to always have access to precious coffee beans to keep you and fellow Rangers sated.
 Even when by all rights you should have run out.
 If you run out of coffee and must make some, roll a MIND check to determine whether you have more on you.
 **Caffeine Free** (1 RP)
 You have been gifted with the lack of a caffeine addiction.
-You never suffer the effects of coffee withdrawal, but neither do you gain a Caffeine Rush by drinking it.
+You never suffer the effects of coffee withdrawal, but neither do you gain a Rush by drinking it.
 **Voice of Reason** (1 RP)
 You have advantage on WIT checks to deescalate a situation or persuade a party for peace.
 **Spectre of Death** (1 RP)